 Below is a timeline of child development, including infant body functions, activity, rest and sleep, and speech patterns from 1 month through 4 years.
-If you have any questions or concerns, contact your pediatrician or the Knox County Health Department.
+If you have any questions or concerns, contact your pediatrician or your local Health Department.

 Detailed timelines regarding child development by category and age are available at: